Fujiwara no Hiroko: Later life

 By her later years in the early 12th century, the golden age of the Sekkan system was past.
 However, Hiroko's connection to its central figures, including her father Yorimichi and her aunt Fujiwara no Shōshi, earned her respect from her family as a remnant of that tradition.

 Fujiwara no Hiroko died in her secondary residence in Uji in 1127, at the age of 91.
+She was the longest-living empress dowager of Japan before Empress Nagako breaking the record in 1995.